EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Area: Math

-What: Through the Human-Centered Design process and using Universal Design for Learning, the project team will develop multisensory ways for students to express their conceptual understanding in math, so that students can fully participate in mathematical discourse and grow their math identities.
+What: Through the Human-Centered Design process and using Universal Design for Learning (UDL), the project team developed multisensory ways for students to express their conceptual understanding in math, so that students can fully participate in mathematical discourse and grow their math identities.
 The Human-Centered Design process is centered in an equitable, shared vision and leadership amongst participating community members.
-The project not only will yield products to strengthen professional learning for math academic discourse for all learners in Portland Public Schools but also will develop resources available to other Oregon educators and institutions.
+The project yielded products to strengthen professional learning for math academic discourse for all learners in Portland Public Schools and developed resources available to other Oregon educators and institutions.

 teachers working together